No products in the basket.

 Rain is inevitable on the Emerald Isle, so a trusty waterproof jacket is essential no matter what you’re doing.
-We’ve rounded up five of our favourite waterproof jackets guaranteed to keep you dry.
+We’ve rounded up eleven of our favourite waterproof jackets for men guaranteed to keep you dry.

-Rain is a fact of life in Ireland, and a good waterproof jacket is the difference between tackling the elements head on and a quick retreat to the car.
+Rain is a fact of life in Ireland, and a good waterproof jacket is the difference between tackling the elements head on and a hasty retreat to the car.
 The jackets we’ve picked cover most budgets and all have what it takes to survive a downpour.
-That means a waterproof shell – whether it be Gore-Tex, Polartec, or a coated fabric, durable seams, and a serious hood.
+That means a waterproof shell – whether it be Gore-Tex, Pertex, a coated fabric, durable seams, or a serious hood.

 These jackets are designed to keep you dry first and warm second – though the two are not unrelated.
 In the colder months, you may need to pair some of these jackets with warm base layers and/or mid-layers.

 Rab is known for creating gear made for the mountains.
 If you’re looking for a waterproof that’s going to withstand an Irish winter in the hills, then you’ll need something high end.
 The Rab Kangri GTX Jacket will stand up in alpine adventures on the continent and the Macgillycuddy Reeks in the dead of winter.

 Made from hardwearing 70D GORE-TEX®, this jacket is flexible and fitted with a large 2-way pit zips for controlling ventilation.
 The hem and hood of the jacket can be quickly adjusted with one hand, sheltering your face and body from the wind and rain.
 And for a touch of luxury, there’s a soft chin guard and a fleece-lined collar.